-- Install Perforce as either a Windows server or service as appropriate. ("Administrator typical" and "Administrator custom" install). - These options enable you to install Perforce client programs and the Perforce Windows server (p4d.exe) and service (p4s.exe) executables, or to automatically upgrade an existing Perforce server or service running under Windows. - Under Windows 2000 or higher, you must have Administrator privileges to install Perforce as a service, and Power User privileges to install Perforce as a server. - Uninstall Perforce: remove the Perforce server, service, and client executables, registry keys, and service entries.
+- Install Perforce as either a Windows server or service as appropriate. ("Administrator typical" and "Administrator custom" install). - These options enable you to install Perforce client programs and the Perforce Windows server (p4d.exe) and service (p4s.exe) executables, or to automatically upgrade an existing Perforce server or service running under Windows. - Under Windows 2000 or higher, you must have Administrator privileges to install Perforce as a service or as a server. - Uninstall Perforce: remove the Perforce server, service, and client executables, registry keys, and service entries.
 The Perforce database and the depot files stored under your server root are preserved.

-For more about installing on Windows, see "Using the Perforce installer" on page 125.
+For more about installing on Windows, see "Using the Perforce installer" on page 127.